XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

 * Anyvision Research Team, UK

 ## Contact
-Xinshao Wang (You can call me Amos as well): xwang39 at qub.ac.uk
+Xinshao Wang (You can call me Amos as well) xwang39 at qub.ac.uk